TNRIS/api.tnris.org/README.md

 1. `cd ~/api.tnris.org/src`
 2. `pip freeze > requirements.txt` to save dependencies
-3. `make pull-secrets` if secrets files are not local. they must be locally in `./src/data_hub/` before deploying.
-4. save and commit all changes. push to github appropriately.
+3. save and commit all changes.
-5. head over to the deployments repo to execute the actual application deployment and make it so
+4. push to github master branch to fire off the ci/cd pipeline which will automatically build and deploy to the staging env for review, and upon manual approval, then to the production env

 ## Tests